Tom Clancy's Splinter Cell Double Agent

 “Good job advertising the better version of the game and then giving me the crappy 360 version.”

-“This game is great but suffers from being a rushed PC port, and suffers from being misleading (non-Steam advertisements also used media from the 5th gen versions).”
+“This game is great but suffers from being a rushed PC port and is misleading, as non-Steam advertisements also used media from the 5th generation versions.”

 - 0 % positive mentions